ni/nimi-python/numpy TODO.md

     * For nifgen.Session.write_waveform() it shows type as list of float
     * WriteWaveformDispatcher needs good docs, what about the types displayed?
     * Sometimes refers to private functions rather than public dispatchers.
+    * Docstring does not add the suffix from metadata.
+    * Documentation for `_into` methods says that the waveform is returned.
+It isn't.
 * Only import numpy once.
 See https://github.com/ni/nimi-python/pull/690#pullrequestreview-83949244